hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Norway Ministry Of Foreign Affairs
 <!-- Caitlin Wiesen https://www.linkedin.com/in/caitlin-wiesen-56109b16/ -->

-The goals of this project are to improve the livelihoods of informal waste pickers and to reduce the amount of marine plastic pollution originating on land and at sea.
+The aims of this project are to improve the livelihoods of informal waste pickers and to reduce the amount of marine plastic pollution originating on land and at sea.
-The project will deploy and test a range of solutions, including support interventions for waste pickers, development of sector-specific waste management models for the fishing industry and creation of waste value chains using ecosystem-level approaches.
+The project will deploy and test a range of solutions, including support interventions for waste pickers, development of sector-specific waste management models and creation of value chains for waste using ecosystem-level approaches.
 To ensure that the project benefits all regions of Vietnam and other ASEAN countries, the knowledge generated during the deployment of pilot projects will be disseminated and policy discussion workshops will be organised.

-To improve the livelihoods of waste pickers and make them more resilient the following actions will be taken:
+To improve the livelihoods of waste pickers and to make them more resilient the goals are to:
-* increasing the number of waste pickers who have received safety gear (including soap, masks, and hand sanitizers) from 600 to 1200
+* increase the number of waste pickers who have received safety gear (including soap, masks, and hand sanitizers) from 600 to 1200
-* expanding revolving loan funds available to waste pickers, ensuring that they are effectively management, and encouraging access to credit and purchases of equipment
+* expand revolving loan funds available to waste pickers, ensure that the funds are effectively management, and encourage access to credit and purchases of equipment
-* providing cash for work (for example, beach clean-ups) to at least 800 waste pickers (at least 60% women)
+* provide cash for work (for example, beach clean-ups) to at least 800 waste pickers (at least 60% women)

 The success of this part of the project will be measured by the increase in income of the waste pickers who benefited from the project (the target is 15-20% increase) and the number of female waste pickers who benefited from the project (the target is 2,000).

 To reduce the amount of plastic pollution originating on land, an inclusive Material Recovery Facility (MRF) will be established and local material value chains will be designed.
-The following actions will be taken:
+The goals are to:
 * conduct a value chain analysis (including aggregators, traders and recycling facilities) and map the local informal waste sector
 * facilitate partnership agreements between local government, waste management companies, recycling facilities and waste pickers (including allocation of land, permits to operate and the process of bidding to run the facility)
 * procure machinery for the MRF, oversee its operations and establish Standard Operating Guidelines
-* set-up a revenue generation model for waste workers based on the supply of segregated waste
+* set up a revenue generation model for waste workers based on the supply of segregated waste
 * ensure that the MRF operation is financially sustainable using the network developed as part of the EPPIC project and the business development opportunities that arise from it
-* develop waste segregation plan and technical guidelines, including tailored guidance for each sector and stakeholder type
+* develop waste segregation plans and technical guidelines, including tailored guidance for each sector and stakeholder type
 * procure waste collection and segregation infrastructure (including bins and sorting equipment) and install it in critical locations around the city
-* conduct a waste segregation campaigns at schools, restaurants, hotels and beaches; using incentives to motivate stakeholders
+* conduct a waste segregation campaigns at schools, restaurants, hotels and beaches, and use incentives to motivate engagement

 The success of this part of the project will be measured by the number of female waste pickers collaborating with the MRF (the target is 100) and the number of tonnes of waste collected at the MRF and recycled.

 To reduce the amount of marine plastic pollution originating at sea, a waste management model for the fishing industry will be developed by engaging with fishermen and women-led cooperatives.
-The following actions will be taken:
+The goals are to:
-* conducting an assessment of needs and developing policies accepted by the local government and local fishery associations
+* conduct an assessment of needs and develop policies accepted by the local government and local fishery associations
-* procuring waste equipment for the boats
+* procure waste equipment for the boats
-* delivering training for the fishermen on waste segregation and environmental impacts of marine plastic pollution
+* deliver training for the fishermen on waste segregation and environmental impacts of marine plastic pollution
-* setting up waste collection points along the shoreline, led by waste picker cooperatives and linked to the MRF
+* set up waste collection points along the shoreline, led by waste picker cooperatives and linked to the MRF
-* trialing co-processing of plastic waste that cannot be recycled in an financially viable way in collaboration with manufacturing or waste-to-energy facilities
+* trial co-processing of plastic waste that cannot be recycled in a financially viable way, in collaboration with manufacturing or waste-to-energy facilities

 The success of this part of the project will be measured by the number of actors (boats, fish farms, traders etc.) who sign up to the programme (the target is 80) and the number of tonnes of waste brought back from the boats to the collection points and recycling facilities.

 This will then be followed by soliciting interest from other municipalities and relevant stakeholders willing to deploy one or more of the waste management models implemented as pilot projects.
 To facilitate the replication of developed waste management models, policy papers and technical guidance materials will be published and informative workshops will be conducted.
-Municipalities and relevant stakeholders will benefit from the model deployment support, capacity development and knowledge-sharing.

 No updates on the progress of this project are yet available.

+**Conclusion:**

-**SDG 5 “Gender equality”:** waste pickers (who are mainly women)
+**SDG 1 "No Poverty":** The outcomes of this project will benefit waste pickers (who are mainly women) by providing them with good work opportunities (at the MRF, at beach clean-ups, etc.) and access to credit.

-**SDG 9 "Industry, innovation and infrastructure":**

-**SDG 12 "Responsible consumption and production":**

-**SDG 14 "Life below water":**

-**SDG 15 "Life on land":**
+**SDG 9 "Industry, innovation and infrastructure":** This project is focussed on creation of value chains for waste using ecosystem-level approaches, development of sector-specific waste management models, setting up a financially sustainable MRF and replicating the model in other municipalities.

+**SDG 14 "Life below water":** By focussing on ecosystem-level approaches and development sector-specific waste management models (including for the fishing industry) the project will reduce the amount of marine plastic pollution originating on land and at sea.